Please click here to see Frequently Asked Questions

 - The goods are unfit for a disclosed purpose made known prior to acquisition.

-- Where the goods can be repaired and the failure to comply with the warranty is not a major failure (as defined in the ACL), Samsung or the retailer may (at their election):
+- Where the goods can be repaired and the failure to comply with the guarantee is not a major failure (as defined in the ACL), Samsung or the retailer may (at their election):

 - Repair the goods;